ChordPro/chordpro/docs/content/ChordPro-Reference-Implementation.md

 The original `chord` program was already revolutionary in supporting the ISO-8859.1 character set for input, allowing most european languages to be processed.
 ChordPro takes all input in UTF-8 encoded UNICODE but falls back to ISO-8859.1 if needed.
 When the input files contain a [Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark), UTF-16 and UTF-32 are also handled automatically.

+Note that the default fonts that ChordPro uses only have limited support for non-Latin1 characters.
+If you need more extensive Unicode support, you must configure ChordPro to use TrueType or OpenType fonts that have sufficient Unicode support.

 ## User defined chords and tunings, not limited to 6 strings

 Originally developed for guitar players, `chord` was hard coded to support 6-string instruments.
 This frustrated mandolin, banjo and ukulele players.
 ChordPro lifts this limitation and allows an arbitrary number of strings.